Tips to Save Money While Travelling

 This varies a lot from place to place, so try and figure out what the best approach is within a few days of arriving somewhere new.

 If you’re staying somewhere for an extended period, however, and have started renting an apartment then you can do a bulk supermarket shop, that will almost always work out cheaper.

 Made some new friends at your hostel?
 You could suggest that you all chip in to buy the ingredients for a meal.

 It’ll work out much cheaper between you than if you were just cooking for one, and cooking together is a wonderful way of bonding with your new-found travel buddies.

 If you’re a beer drinker, it can be really easy to get into the habit of drinking it with every meal when you’re travelling in lots of cheap places.
-Although it’s incredibly cheap compared to the prices at home, it all adds up.
+Even if it’s incredibly cheap compared to the prices at home, it all adds up.

 I’m not saying you shouldn’t relax and have fun, as you’re meant to be able to treat yourself a bit whilst you’re travelling, but give your wallet and your liver a couple of days off a week and stick to water instead.

-When going out, if it’s cheaper to buy a bottle amongst a group and split it than it would be to pay bar prices, pre-drink before you leave and then don’t drink much at the bar.
+When going out, if it’s cheaper to buy a bottle amongst a group and split it than it would be to pay bar prices, pre-drink before you leave and then don’t drink much when you’re actually at the bar.
 Dance instead!

 5. Work As You Go